timotejroiko/sweph/README.md

 * While worker_threads are supported, the underlying C library is single threaded and contains process-wide settings.
 Functions such as `set_ephe_path()` or `set_sid_mode()` will affect the entire process, including all worker_threads.
 While you can still use worker_threads as long as you don't change settings from other threads in the middle of calculations, true thread-safe multithreading can only be achieved using child_process.

-* This library is a C/C++ add-on designed for Node.JS only, it will not work in browsers, other JS engines or in any other environment that does not support native C/C++ add-ons.
-In order to install this library, the target system must have the necessary build tools installed, such as `python`, `make` and `gcc` on Linux, `xcode` on Mac, `visual c++` on Windows, and/or other equivalent solutions.
+* This library is a C/C++ add-on designed for Node.JS only, it will not work in browsers, other JS engines or in any other environment that does not support native C/C++ add-ons made with Node's N-API.
+In order to install this library, the target system must have the necessary build tools installed, such as `python`, `make` and `gcc` on Linux, `xcode` on Mac, `visual c++ build tools` on Windows, and/or other equivalent solutions.

 ## Copyright